Policy for Scientific Data

 Some Data Types Covered Under the Management Policy of DFO Scientific Data

-- Biological data (from catch sampling, trawl and acoustic surveys, sentinel fisheries and industry surveys, science logbooks, etc.)
+- Biological Data (from commercial catch sampling, trawl and acoustic surveys, sentinel fisheries and industry surveys, science logbooks, etc.)

-- Field and lab data in support to stocks' assessment process
+- Field and lab Data in support of stock assessments

 - Data collected by the Canadian Hydrographic Service, subject to CHS agreements and operational practices.